YIN-Renlong/ubuntu-launchpad-patch-log/docbook-utils/bug-19987/README.md

 ```
 **Observation:** The sequence `5c 2d` (Escaped Minus) appears correctly at bytes 21 and 23.

-### 3. Methodology B: Full Source Package Build ("The Maintainer Standard")
+### 3. Methodology B: Source Package Build ("Maintainer Standard")
-To validate upstream compatibility, I moved beyond system patching and performed a full Release Engineering cycle.
+To validate upstream compatibility, I performed a full Release Engineering cycle.
 This involved rebuilding the `docbook-utils` package from source code, managing the fix via `quilt` (the standard Debian patch manager), and compiling a binary `.deb` installer.
 This ensures the patch survives the build pipeline and satisfies package linting requirements.

 **Log Artifacts:**